DOSAYGO-STUDIO/HackerBook/README.md

-# Hacker Book — Archivist/Developer Handbook
+# Hacker Book - The unkillable, offline Hacker News archive

-Static, offline-friendly Hacker News archive shipped as plain files.
-Everything runs client-side in your browser via SQLite WASM; the browser only downloads the shards it needs.
+Community, all the HN belong to you.
+This repo packages 20 years of Hacker News into a **static** archive you can run entirely in your browser.
+The site is just files: HTML, JSON, and gzipped SQLite shards.
+No server app required.

 - Demo: https://hackerbook.dosaygo.com
 - Landing / download: https://dosaygo-studio.github.io/HackerBook/